kondareddy007/reddy_ttrend/README.md

 # Reddy-Ttrend application

-This is a small applicaiton which contains main and test folders.
+I am going to test the Multibranchwehook trigger pipeline This is a small applicaiton which contains main and test folders.
 Main contains application code.
 Test contains test cases.